Jieyang

-Jieyang (揭阳 (Jiēyáng, 揭陽); Chaozhou dialect: gig4 iên5; Jieyang dialect: gêg4 ion5) is a prefecture-level city in eastern Guangdong Province (Yuedong), People's Republic of China, part of the Chaoshan region whose people speak Chaoshan Min distinct from neighbouring Yue speakers.
+Jieyang (揭阳 (Jiēyáng, 揭陽); Chaozhou dialect: gig4 iên5; Jieyang dialect: gêg4 ion5) is a prefecture-level city in eastern Guangdong Province (Yuedong), People's Republic of China, part of the Chaoshan region.
+People in Jieyang speak Chaoshan Min distinct from neighbouring Yue speakers.
 It is historically important as the hometown of many overseas Chinese in Southeast Asia.
 It borders Shantou to the east, Chaozhou to the northeast, Meizhou to the north, Shanwei to the west, and looks out to the South China Sea to the south.

-History
+Etymology

 The name Jieyang can be traced back to the 33rd year of Qin Shi Huang (214 BC) when the emperor set up a garrison on the south side of Jieling (揭嶺之陽).
 In Chinese fengshui, facing south means "yang" (陽), which is propitious.
 Jieling means Mount Jie, so is the name Jieyang (揭陽).

 Administration

 The prefecture-level city of Jieyang administers five county-level divisions, including two districts, one county-level city (administered on behalf of the province) and two counties.